 “In Socrates’ Allegory of the Cave, Plato details how Socrates described a group of people who have lived chained to the wall of a cave all of their lives, facing a blank wall.
 The people watch shadows projected on the wall from objects passing in front of a fire behind them, and give names to these shadows.
 The shadows are the prisoners’ reality.
 Socrates explains how the philosopher is like a prisoner who is freed from the cave and comes to understand that the shadows on the wall are not reality at all, for he can perceive the true form of reality rather than the manufactured reality that is the shadows seen by the prisoners.
 The inmates of this place do not even desire to leave their prison; for they know no better life.”

-What does Socrates’ cave symbolize?
-This allegory has probably been interpreted a thousand different ways over the thousands of years since Plato first relayed Socrates allegory.
 A strict reading of the allegory suggests that the cave is a place where the uneducated are physically held prisoner.
-The people are also figuratively held prisoner to their own ideas about the world from their narrow perspective.
-A strict reading would also detail that the philosopher is the one person in the story free of a cave, and thus an enlightened man that now knows the nature of the forms.
-One could also say that in the modern era the land is littered with caves, and that the philosopher cave is but one.
-One could also say that those that remain in that philosopher’s cave for too long, it may become an insular, echo chamber in which they, too, become a prisoner.
+The prisoners are also imprisoned in a figurative sense, in that they’re imprisoned to their ideas about the world from a narrow perspective.
+A strict reading would also detail that the philosopher is the one person in the story free of a cave, and thus an enlightened man who knows the true nature of the forms.

 Socrates bolstered this interpretation when he informed a young follower of his named Glaucon that: